Drop-in Writing Help

-No appointment is necessary.
-If our hours don't work for you, please submit your draft and/or question online.
-You may receive drop-in help twice for any given assignment, and can use the service at any stage of the writing process.
+No appointment is necessary to come to the writing centre.
+You may receive drop-in help twice for any given assignment, and can use our services at any stage of the writing process.

 Tutors can help you to

 - improve your organization and writing style